UMD One Stop Student Services COVID-19

 Below is a summary of changes and resources related to COVID-19 for processes and systems that One Stop Student Services supports.
 Unless listed below, you should expect that standard University policies and processes are being followed.

-There are four ways classes will be taught in fall 2020.
-Work is currently underway to update class information to reflect how each class will be taught.
+There are four ways classes will be taught.
 Instructors and departments will communicate further details directly to students enrolled in the class.

-In-Person Class (in-person): Students and instructors meet in person, face-to-face, for class at regularly scheduled days and times.
+In-Person class (in-person): Students and instructors meet in person at UMD during regularly scheduled days and times.

 Students can expect one of three variations of “blended” based upon how faculty believe the class is best conducted.

 - Class has set and required student meeting times for all classes.
 Instruction is in person at UMD, online, and face-to-face (F2F).
 Online classes will use remote instruction technology at set class times.
 Instructors will provide in person, verbal, and/or written communication for class requirements and expectations.
 Exams may be both in person at UMD and online.

 - Instruction is in-person at UMD and online.
 The online requirements do not have set class times.
 Online materials and assignments are accessible at any time.
 Instructors will provide in person, verbal and/or written communication for class requirements and expectations.
 Exams may be both in person at UMD and online.
 Exams are the same for both groups, progression of material is the same for both, etc.

 - Class meeting times will vary.
 Face-to-face (F2F), in person at UMD and/or remote class times will have variation in student attendance as communicated by the instructor.
 Instructors will provide in person, verbal, and/or written communication for class requirements and expectations.
 Exams may be both in person at UMD and online.